 - 70 tons of flattened rice, 23 tons of sugar, and 23,000 fortified biscuit packs;

-We are working with the government and other agencies to make sure that new refugee camps being set up meet humanitarian standards for the delivery of aid.
-Ensuring the safety of people, with particular attention to the protection of women and girls, remains a concern.
+We are working with the government and other agencies to make sure that new refugee camps meet humanitarian standards for the delivery of aid.
+We are particularly concerned that adequate attention is given to the protection of women and girls.